Last Updated on August 29, 2020

 Keeping up with Kegerator: Tool and Accessory Kit

-Performance is also key.
+If you’re opening a bar you’ll need the whole set; bar stools, tables, glasses, and most especially a good kegerator.
+Performance is also key when getting a kegerator.
 You want to look for a model which is energy efficient and consistently hits the optimal temperature: 38 degrees Fahrenheit.
 A kegerator that properly pressurizes its contents (if they aren’t already) is also important.

 Aside those key factors, having various extras is always nice.
 Things like digital displays or options for pressurizing multiple barrels differently, or more quality of life benefits like simply running more quietly are always nice.